cryptomator/docs/source/desktop/vault-management.rst

 2. Mounting - All options about where and how you can access your unlocked vault

+.. note:: The mount options depend on the selected :ref:`volume type <desktop/volume-type/general-volume-type-selection>`

 .. image:: ../img/desktop/vault-options-mounting.png
     :alt: Vault options for mounting